-Director turnover is argued to be a powerful measure of director-firm match quality - i.e., how a director performs on a given board of a given firm (see e.g., Ferreira, Ginglinger, Laguna, and Skalli, 2017).
-Therefore, we train the XGBoost algorithm to predict whether a director will leave within two years following her appointment.
-Figure 6 documents the way in which the XGBoost algorithm's predictions compare with the actual director turnover.
+Figure 4 documents the way in which the XGBoost algorithm's predictions compare with actual director turnover.
 Specifically, the figure shows the average observed director turnover within two years of appointment across the ten deciles of XGBoost predicted turnover in the 2012-2014 test period.
-There is clearly a monotonically increasing relationship between the mean fraction of directors who left within two years in the test sample and the algorithm's predictions, as we observed in Figure 1 for excess votes.
+There is clearly a monotonically increasing relationship between the average fraction of directors who departed within two years in the test sample and the algorithm's predictions, as is documented in Figure 1 for excess votes.
 The difference in mean turnover between the bottom and top deciles is large in magnitude: while less than 2% of directors in the bottom decile leave within two years, this fraction increases to 43% in the top decile.
 The unconditional mean is about 11%.

 Overall, the estimates using these alternative measures of director performance are consistent with the ones presented above using excess votes.
-Regardless of the measure we use, machine learning algorithms can predict the distribution of future director performance.
+Regardless of the measure we use, the machine learning algorithm can predict the distribution of future director performance.